Richard I. Bong: Remembering Wisconsin’s “Aces of Aces”

 Bong, whose trademark combat technique was swooping down on his targets, blasting them at dangerously close range and then pulling up fast, came just shy of doubling Rickenbacker’s mark.

-Following Kenney’s orders.
-Bong tied the knot with Vattendahl on Feb.
-10, 1945 in wedding ceremony attended by 1,200 guests.
+Following Kenney’s orders, Bong tied the knot with Vattendahl on Feb.
+10, 1945, in a wedding ceremony attended by 1,200 guests.

 Test pilot finale